Story Behind the Hymn

 St. Dallán Forgaill, a blind monk, wrote a poem 100 years later.
 A poem in honor of St. Patrick’s defiance that Easter Sunday morning, imploring God to make Himself first in his heart, to be in his thoughts waking and sleeping.

-Years later, the hymn was set to the tune of a traditional Irish folk song, Slane, named after the hill where Patrick shone his light that Sunday morning.
+Years later, the hymn was set to the tune of a traditional Irish folk song, Slane, so named after the hill where Patrick shone his light that Sunday morning.
 Nearly 1500 years later, in 1905, a 25-year-old college student translated the poem into English for the first time.